How to Make Blueberry Hand Pies in the Air Fryer (Super Easy!)

 My Grandma’s Favorite Pie Crust Recipe

 I’m the third generation in my family to rely on this easy recipe for foolproof pie crust.
 I’m not sure where my grandma found this.
 I’ve seen variations of it over the years.
 Here’s the secret ingredient: Vinegar.
 I understand that vinegar helps tenderize the gluten in the flour, so the dough can be rolled and re-rolled without becoming tough.
-That’s perfect for someone like me, and perfect for these easy blueberry hand pies.
+That’s perfect for someone like me, and perfect for these easy air fryer blueberry hand pies.

-Ingredients for Pie Crust
+Ingredients for Air Fryer Blueberry Hand Pie Crust

 3 cups of all-purpose flour, plus a little more for sprinkling on the rolling surface (divided)